 - 25. Disadvantaged pupils often face more challenges such as poverty, food insecurity and trauma.
 Closing the only two schools in the area with high numbers of vulnerable pupils and displacing these communities to schools with entirely different intakes will deepen educational inequalities and exacerbate disadvantage and marginalisation. - 26.
-The closure of both schools would lead to the loss of valuable community assets.
+The closure of both schools without a new school to amalgamate into would lead to the loss of valuable community assets.
 Both schools are central to their local communities, offering more than just education.
 They serve as community hubs for extracurricular activities and local events as well as providing support for vulnerable families.
 The closure of both schools would remove these vital assets from the community, affecting the social fabric of the area.